Dec 14, 2010

 ROBERT: And when you do see generosity, how do you know it's really generous?

-JAD: All right, so we're going to start the show with a story that sort of embodies the last question you asked about a guy named George Price who is a mathematician we never heard of until our producer, Lynn Levy, told us about him.
-She heard about it from an author, Oren Harman, who wrote a book called The Price (as in George Price) of Altruism.
+JAD: All right, so we're gonna start the show with a story that sort of embodies the last question you asked about a guy named George Price who was a mathematician we never heard of until our producer, Lynn Levy, told us about him.
+She heard about it from an author, Oren Harman, who wrote a book called The Price—as in George Price—of Altruism.

 OREN HARMAN: You know, this is a high school photo ...